ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       Perform text recognition using Tesseract and save the image as a 1-page PDF with an OCR text layer.

-      :arg str,fp filename: identifies the file to save to.
-May be either a string or a pointer to a file opened with "wb" (includes `io.BytesIO()` objects).
+      :arg string filename: identifies the file to save to.
+May be either a string or a pointer to a file opened with "wb".
       :arg bool compress: whether to compress the resulting PDF, default is `true`.
-      :arg str language: the languages occurring in the image.
+      :arg string language: the languages occurring in the image.
 This must be specified in Tesseract format.
 Default is "eng" for English.
 Use "+"-separated Tesseract language codes for multiple languages, like "eng+spa" for English and Spanish.
-      :arg str tessdata: folder name of Tesseract's language support.
+      :arg string tessdata: folder name of Tesseract's language support.
 If omitted, this information must be present as environment variable `TESSDATA_PREFIX`.

       .. note:: **Will fail** if Tesseract is not installed or if the environment variable "TESSDATA_PREFIX" is not set to the `tessdata` folder name and not provided as parameter.